cyberforge1/imageForge/README.md

 ## Learning Highlights

-- This project started as a passion project and my first full-stack application
+- This project started as a passion project and was my first full-stack application
 - Passing dynamic data into html templates
 - Creation of a complete MVC backend
 - Implementing API calls, handling the returned data and displaying it in the application